 So what's keeping you?
 Make my day and go place your order now.
 And enjoy!

 For his friends and family who do not speak Dutch Joost Nillissen wrote a book in English.
-He wrote an outrageous roller coaster of a story in which the author recounts the hilarious adventures of his alter ego, Mr Yosht, who inexplicably finds himself forced into a life of continual crime for which he turns out to be ill equipped.
+He wrote an outrageous roller-coaster of a story in which the author recounts the hilarious adventures of his alter ego, Mr Yosht, who inexplicably finds himself forced into a life of continual crime for which he turns out to be ill equipped.

 Working as a courier for a local gang with immense aspirations Mr Yosht meets some unsavoury characters such as the one-eyed undertaker, Tiny Giant and Clean Mary.
-Others will become his friends and will eventually safe his life: a retired classics professor, Pierre Hubnoth, who translates Aeschylus and likes to wear women's clothes, and his friend, a Dominican monk, who likes to read Keats and quote Dante.
+Others will become his friends and will eventually save his life: a retired classics professor, Pierre Hubnoth, who translates Aeschylus and likes to wear woman's clothes, and his friend, a Dominican monk, who likes to read Keats and quote Dante.

 Achter mijn voordeur is het hartverscheurende verslag van huiselijk geweld dat Truusje van Zanten en haar kinderen moesten ondergaan.
 Het boek werd in november 2015 uitgegeven en buitengewoon goed ontvangen in kringen die met huiselijk geweld te maken hebben: de thuiszorg, politie, kinderbescherming, slachtoffers en hun familie en vrienden.
 Veel bibliotheken schaften het boek aan.

 Het blijft helaas een onderwerp dat voortdurende aandacht verdient.
 Truusje zelf vertelt erover op politieacademies en geeft voordrachten waar gevraagd.
 Een deel van de opbrengst van het boek ging naar Fonds Slachtofferhulp.